mieweb/docs/content/functions/medication-management-and-e-prescribing/print-fax-transmit-prescriptions.md

 If you wish to search and transmit to a different pharmacy, just clear the *Pharmacy* field (click the CLEAR button) and type at least 3 characters of the pharmacy you want to search for.
 The system will show you a drop-down of matching choices according to what you typed.
 These pharmacy choices are within the patient's state/city or zip code range.
 The state/city and zip code defaults are read from the patient's demographics tab.
 If there is no zip code entered in the patient's demographics tab, it will show choices for pharmacies within the logged in user's zip code range.

 When you search for a pharmacy to send to, it shows the pharmacy name, address, phone and fax numbers.
 It also may show some pharmacies in grey and some pharmacies in bold **blue.** Pharmacies showing in **blue** are capable to e-transmit to using the SureScripts feature.
-It doesn't mean it will be electronically transmitted to that pharmacy though unless you are a certified e-prescriber with SureScripts (see other help documentation named *Setting up E-Prescribers.pdf* to become certified).
+It doesn't mean it will be electronically transmitted to that pharmacy though unless you are a certified e-prescriber with SureScripts (see other help documentation named [Setting Up E-Prescribers](https://docs.enterprisehealth.com/functions/system-administration/system-controls/setting-up-e-prescribers/) to become certified).
 The bold **blue** just signifies that this pharmacy is indeed capable to electronically transmit to via the SureScripts feature.
 The other pharmacies in grey are valid pharmacies, but they would be transmitted via standard fax from {{% system-name %}} because they are not capable of receiving via electronic transmit. *If the pharmacy isn't capable of receiving an electronic transmit, the prescription will automatically default to a fax to that pharmacy.*

 ![](../print-fax-transmit-prescriptions.assets/56610a8d06edb83ea4c9d3a10dd96058.png)